krullmizter/dog-breed-id-fastai/README.md

 ### Local Development (Anaconda)

-If you run this notebook locally, I recommend using Jupyter Notebook like [Anaconda notebooks](https://anaconda.org/), creating a new enviroment, and running Anaconda with administrative privileges.
+If you run this notebook locally, I recommend using Jupyter Notebook like [Anaconda notebooks](https://anaconda.org/), creating a new environment, and running Anaconda with administrative privileges.

-You can download and use the base env. files: `environment.yaml`, `requirements.txt` for conda, and Python respectivly.
+You can download and use the base env. files: `environment.yaml`, `requirements.txt` for conda, and Python respectively.
 The files can be found in the [repo](https://github.com/krullmizter/dog-breed-id-fastai/tree/main/venv).

 Create a conda env. from the terminal:
 `conda env create -f environment.yaml`, or import the `environment.yaml` file into your Anaconda navigator.